 The National Association of Insurance Commissioners (NAIC) registers complaints about insurers to provide an index that indicates whether the company received more or fewer complaints than expected given its size.
-Fidelity Security Life, the provider that issues Ladder policies in most states, had an above-average number of complaints for a company of its size with the NAIC, with an index of 8.26.
+Fidelity Security Life Insurance Company®, the provider that issues Ladder policies in most states, had an above-average number of complaints for a company of its size with the NAIC, with an index of 8.26.

 However, it’s important to note that the provider takes up such a small share of the market that this was a result of a mere two complaints in 2020.
-Allianz Life Insurance Company, which issues Ladder policies in New York, had six complaints and an index of just 0.34.
+Allianz Life Insurance Company of New York, which issues Ladder policies in New York, had six complaints and an index of just 0.34.